 An example of how easily flocks can become infected:

 Farmer Fred’s flock appears healthy and possesses immunity to the particular species of oocysts living in his yard.
 Fred finishes up his morning coop chores and walks over to farmer Betty’s chicken yard with his shovel to help her dig some fence posts.
 Oocysts travel with him on the soles of his boots, his shovel and his clothes and are deposited in Betty's yard.
 The grass is contaminated with the eggs, which is then eaten by Betty’s grazing hens and they get sick with coccidiosis within a week of the visit.
 Fred walks home, bringing oocysts from Betty's yard with him to his hens on his boots and shovel and his birds began dying.
 Betty’s flock is not immune to the cocci species in Fred's flock and vice versa.

 Coccidiosis can be controlled by the use of probiotics to promote competitive exclusion.

-- Vaccinate day old chicks against coccidiosis. (many hatcheries offer this service at a nominal charge)
+- Vaccinate day old chicks against coccidiosis. (many hatcheries offer this service at a nominal charge, but do not feed medicated starter feed to chicks that have been given this particular vaccine)

-- Provide medicated starter feed to chicks that are not vaccinated for cocci. (the vaccine and the medication in chick starter feed taken together renders chicks unprotected)
+- Provide medicated starter feed to chicks that are not vaccinated for coccidiosis. (the vaccine and the medication in chick starter feed taken together renders chicks unprotected)

 - Keep brooders and coops clean and dry. (warm, wet conditions such as soiled, damp, brooder bedding, provide the ideal environment for eggs to multiply quickly).